 James Slater Scholarships

 The Slater Scholarship is awarded to one or more rising seniors who have earned a grade point average of 3.8 or higher and who exhibit breadth across the liberal arts curriculum, especially in the areas of math and foreign language.

 Puget Sound Association of PBK Scholarships

 Each spring the Delta Scholarship Committee considers undergraduates with at least a 3.8 GPA (applicants must also be eligible for financial aid based on FAFSA).
 The Delta Scholarship Committee reviews submitted essays and submits the nomination of one to four students for consideration for the Puget Sound Association PBK Scholarships.
+Application.

 Mike Knape, Ellsworth C. Alvord Jr. Scholar